atarr3/campvideo-data/README.md

 - ``tables``: Raw text files showing confusion matrices and coverage tables corresponding to tables in the paper.

 ## Data
-Replication in the [Feature Extraction](README-FE.md#Feature-Extraction) step requires the human-coded labels provided by WMP.
-Unfortunately, we cannot share this dataset publicly.
-The WMP data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
+Full replication of the [Validation](#Validation) step requires the human-coded labels provided by WMP and the YouTube videos for the ads.
+Unfortunately, we cannot share either of this data publicly.
+- The WMP data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
 Our study used the 2012 Presidential, 2012 Non-Presidential, and 2014 data.
 The data is distributed across 7 Stata files, one for each year and race type (House, Senate, Governor, President).
 These files should be placed in the [``data/wmp``](data/wmp) folder.

 # Validation
 ## Installation